gigamac/yaml-to-graphic-py/README.md

 given this is a flow from a pipeline, the stages must be included.
 If you have broken down your main pipeline to manage it better :thumbsup: yay! you may have to cut and paste for yaml files that are included from higher files like .gitlabci.yml files.
 There isnt currently a effort justifies the means plan to incorporate parsing includes for local files copied over.
+There is an exception to this [when using parameterised names in an included yaml - read this](#when-your-job-and-stage-names-are-parameterised)

 ### Constructing a 'bigger picture'
 yml files are easier to maintain when the workflows are broken down into logical chunks.